berga4439/Machine-Learning-Project-Library/README.md

 Each class has 20 cards, 4 suits x 5 samples.
 Joker only has 5 samples.

-My model fits the data well with minimal training time.
+Twos were misclassified the most with only 13/20 cards successfully classified.
+Overall, my model fits the data well with minimal training time.

-**Star Dataset for KMeans Clustering**
+## Star Dataset for KMeans Clustering
 - https://www.kaggle.com/datasets/waqi786/stars-dataset

 Results